Exasol R Package

 library(mlbench)

-# Load some data into R
+# load data into R

 data("BostonHousing")

-Step 2: Create schema and tables
+2. Create a schema and table

 odbcQuery(exaconn,

-"CREATE OR REPLACE TABLE boston_housing(
+"CREATE OR REPLACE TABLE r_demo.boston_housing(

 crim DOUBLE,